What are MBCT & MBSR?

-I teach both Mindfulness-based Cognitive Therapy (MBCT) and Mindfulness-based Stress Reduction (MBSR).
+Mindfulness-based Cognitive Therapy (MBCT) and Mindfulness-based Stress Reduction (MBSR) are two very similar 8-week mindfulness programs consisting of eight roughly two-hour sessions (one per week).
+They also include a routine of daily practice at home using guided mindfulness tracks (provided).
 MBCT and MBSR have both been shown to be clinically effective in enhancing mental well-being.
-MBCT and MBSR in their original format are very similar, perhaps 80-85% the same.
-As I teach them the courses are even closer together – perhaps 90% the same.
+MBCT and MBSR in their original format are very similar, perhaps 90% the same.
+As I teach them the courses are even closer together – perhaps 95% the same.
 Both courses that I teach are relevant for anyone for enhancing well-being and managing everyday life challenges.
 The principal difference between the courses is that MBCT includes cognitive therapy components which are not part of the MBSR syllabus, and which are particularly relevant for people vulnerable to depression – though also very useful for all of us.

 Should I do MBCT or MBSR?